OCA/partner-contact/partner_financial_risk/README.rst

 Adds a new page in partner to manage its *Financial Risk*.

-If any limit is exceed the partner gets forbidden to confirm customer invoice.
+If any limit is exceeded, you won't be able to confirm any of its invoices unless you are authorized (Account Adviser group).

 Configuration
 =============

 To configure this module, you need to:

 #.
-Go to *Invoicing > Configuration > Settings > Invoicing & Payments*
+Go to *Invoicing/Accounting > Configuration > Settings > Invoicing & Payments*
 #.
-Go to *Financial Risk* and set *Due Margin* (This field adds days of margin
-   before that a invoice is consider as unpaid)
+In the *Financial Risk* section, fill *Unpaid Margin* for setting the number
+   of days to last after the due date to consider an invoice as unpaid.

 Usage
 =====

 To use this module, you need to:

 #.
-Go to *Customers > Financial Risk*
+Go to *Invoicing/Accounting > Sales > Customers*.
 #.
+Select an existing customer or create a new one.
+#.
+Open the *Financial Risk* tab.
+#.
 Set limits and choose options to compute in credit limit.
 #.
-Go to *Invoicing > Sales > Customer invoices* and create new customer
+Go to *Invoicing/Accounting > Sales > Customer invoices* and create new
-   invoices.
+   customer invoices.
+#.
+Test the restriction trying to create an invoice for the partner for an
+   amount higher of the limit you have set.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot